bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 The card data is not accessible via the API once the payment is processed.

 ### Rate Limits
-BigCommerce has rates limits in place for this API.
+The Payments API rate limit is 50 payment requests per 4 seconds.
 Some payment providers will provide checks on the incoming requests.

 ## Sample App Diagram